FREQUENTLY ASKED QUESTIONS

 For the moment, Le Ciel is in contact with many creators and entrepreneurs who share the same values.

-We have not yet formalised partnerships with other groups as the main focus now is to carry out our first missions for October 2017.
-Le Ciel will focus on communicating with other groups after the symposium.
+We have not yet formalised partnerships with other groups as the main focus now is to carry out our first missions for November 2017.
+Le Ciel will focus on communicating with other groups after the council.

 We do however have alliances with The Center for Sacred Studies and The Fountain founder, Jyoti Prevatt.
 Her teams are responsible for the Council of 13 Grandmothers and other organizations and events such as the Unity Concert in Black Hills, which all defend indigenous and tribes’ rights.
 They have offered us complete support, first by facilitating access to three masters and second, by offering to provide us with translators and assistants for certain masters.

 As well as forming partnerships with like-minded organisations, we hold important the act of recognizing the work that others are already doing.
 The aim is truly the creation of an ecosystem where each can create their own project beneath the well-meaning eye of all and with, if necessary, the help of each other.